Poovellam Kettuppar: Plot

 Two music directors, Bharathi and Kannan, used to be friends and composed music together.
 After Kannan has a fight with the director on a project, Bharathi decides to split from Kannan and compose the music by himself.
 He offers Kannan the chance to reconcile after the movie, but Kannan rejects the offer and gives details about the fallout to newspapers, causing Bharathi to lose the movie deal.

 Kannan's daughter Janaki lives with her grandparents and mother in Bangalore while her father, struggles with his friend Ramanathan in Chennai.
 Janaki goes on a college tour and stays at a hotel, where Krishna, Bharathi's son, is staying.
 He falls in love with her and tries to woo her, but she rejects his advances.
 Four days later, Janaki misses her bus to college and she takes a public bus home.
 Krishna gets on the bus to impress her.
 After taking a ride from a drunk driver, Janaki lets Krishna drive.

 On the way, the drunk driver becomes sober and leaves them stranded until Janaki stops another bus.
 On their journey, they learn their fathers' identities.
 Krishna takes Janaki back to her college and leaves, but they admit their feelings for one another.
 Krishna has to return to Chennai because his mother is in the hospital.
 He promises Janaki that he will speak to his father about their marriage, and Janaki has one condition: if they disapprove, she will not elope with Krishna without her parents' consent.
 Krishna agrees and goes to see his mother.

 The doctor tells Krishna's mother that she will send a nurse to their home to help her.
-At the same time, Bharathi has a fallout with a prominent music director and Kannan is recruited to anger Bharathi.
+At the same time, Bharathi has a fallout with a prominent director and Kannan is recruited to anger Bharathi.
 Kannan's music in the movie becomes successful and he becomes an overnight sensation — gaining fame and being flooded with offers.
 Bharathi is severely affected by the fallout and loses his status and offers, further angering him.
 In response, Krishna goes to Kannan's house as a driver while telling his parents that he went to Bombay to pursue further studies, and Janaki pretends to be the nurse that the family doctor sent and tells her parents that she has an extra class at college.